mylamour/boomb/Readme.md

 </p>

-> Burp force authority like boomb boomb boomb
+> Burp force a login like boomb boomb boomb

 This is my golang learning tour, logo generator from https://gopherize.me/